 Criminal Conviction Standards:

-Required Licenses, Certificates, Examinations/Tests and Other Requirements Please note:
+Required Licenses, Certificates, Examinations/Tests and Other Requirements (Exclude if none required)

 - The successful incumbent will or may have unsupervised access to children under 18 years of age, a vulnerable adult, or a vulnerable person, or access to a secured/confidential facility or computer system(s).
 As a result, Kitsap County will be conducting an extensive criminal background check by law enforcement agencies, which may include fingerprinting.